Pratiksha575-dev/TaskMate_AI/README.md

-# 🧠 TaskMate – Smart Task & Event Scheduler
+# 🧠 TaskMate_AI – Smart Task & Event Scheduler

-TaskMate is a personalized task and event scheduling mobile app that blends natural language interaction with powerful reminders.
-Built with Flutter and Flask, it uses Dialogflow to let users manage tasks just by chatting.

----
+TaskMate_AI is your intelligent companion for conquering chaos!
+This smart mobile app helps you effortlessly organize your life — add, update, or delete tasks and events, get perfectly timed reminders, and chat with an NLP-powered assistant that actually understands you.
+Want to know what’s on your plate today?
+Just ask.
+Curious about events next Tuesday?
+Your chatbot's got you covered.
+With TaskMate, scheduling isn't just productive — it's interactive, intuitive, and a little bit magical.

-## 🚀 Features
+🚀 Features
-- 📅 Add, edit, and delete personal/work tasks and events
+📅 Add, update, and delete personal/work tasks and events

-- 🧠 Chatbot interface powered by Dialogflow + Flask backend
+🔔 Get reminder notifications at the scheduled time

+🤖 NLP chatbot to answer queries like “What are my tasks today?”

-- 🗣️ Voice-based interaction – speak your queries, and hear responses back!
+🗣️ Voice-based interaction — speak your queries, get spoken replies

-- 🔔 Smart notifications and reminders
-- 🗃️ Task categories: personal, family, team
+🗃️ Categorize tasks by personal, family, or team

-- 🌙 Separate sections for active and expired events
+🌗 Separate views for active and expired events

-- 📊 User-friendly interface with Flutter animations
+💫 Visually rich UI built with Flutter animations

----

 ## 🛠️ Tech Stack